We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Our goal is to get you the full compensation you are entitled to as quickly as possible.
 However, it is essential to be honest about how long these types of complex claims take.
 Due to the very substantial damages often at stake, a successful claim can take several years.

-Claims can usually be resolved faster where an out-of-court settlement can be agreed and if you are in urgent need of funds to meet your needs, then interim payments can often be secured while a claim is ongoing.
+Delayed diagnosis claims can usually be resolved faster where an out-of-court settlement can be agreed.
+Additionally, if you are in urgent need of funds to meet your needs, then interim payments can often be secured while a claim is ongoing.

-Will I get an apology for a misdiagnosis or delayed diagnosis?
+Will I get an apology for a delayed diagnosis?

 We know that often one of the most important things to victims of medical negligence is getting an apology from those responsible.
 We will always try to secure an apology for you, but it is important to be aware that, even where an NHS trust or other healthcare provider agrees to pay compensation, an apology is not always guaranteed.